Thyroid antibody levels more than halved

 3. Increase nutrients that promote optimal immune function, re-establish “tolerance” and better modulate the immune system

 There are two primary types of immunity: cellular and humoral.
-Cellular immunity is our first line of defense against pathogens like viruses and bacteria.
+Cellular immunity is our first line of defence against pathogens like viruses and bacteria.
 It includes immune cells that directly attack and destroy these pathogens, regardless of whether or not the body has seen them before.

 In autoimmune disease, there is often an imbalance between the cellular and humoral branches of the immune system.
 An optimum immune status would be one that is balanced between cellular and humoral immunity.

-Specialized populations of T lymphocytes (called regulatory T cells) balance the immune response.
+Specialised populations of T lymphocytes (called regulatory T cells) balance the immune response.
 They promote tolerance, help to prevent autoimmune diseases, and limit chronic inflammatory diseases such as asthma and inflammatory bowel disease.
 If regulatory T cells are not doing their job, the immune system can become overactive, which is a hallmark of autoimmune disease.
 People with autoimmune disease often have low levels of T regulatory cells, and improving T regulatory cell function can improve autoimmune disease. .

 Foods and nutrients that support T Reg cells, then support the tolerance necessary for immune homeostasis.
 Different vitamins do this is different ways: cruciferous vegetables, vitamin A, vitamin D, probiotics, Butyrate all do their positive part, and I integrated all into her bespoke plan.